oracle/odpi/doc/src/public_enums/dpiStatementType.rst

                             :member:`dpiStmtInfo.isPLSQL` will be set to 1.
 DPI_STMT_TYPE_MERGE         Identifies a merge statement.
 The member
                             :member:`dpiStmtInfo.isDML` will be set to 1.
+DPI_STMT_TYPE_EXPLAIN_PLAN  Identifies an explain plan statement.
+The member
+                            :member:`dpiStmtInfo.isDML` will be set to 1.
+DPI_STMT_TYPE_COMMIT        Identifies a commit statement.
+DPI_STMT_TYPE_ROLLBACK      Identifies a rollback statement.
 ==========================  ===================================================